 Lines divide space.
-They create definition and form.
+They create definitions and forms.
 They communicate direction.
 Lines tell us where to stand and where to drive.

 But, beyond their practical function, they can also communicate a great deal aesthetically.

-Let’s look at how lines can have a psychological impact on logo design.
+Let’s look at how lines can psychologically impact logo design.

 Thin lines are delicate and may appear fragile.
 They communicate elegance and femininity.
 They can also imply frailty, weakness, or flexibility.

 Alternately, thick lines suggest strength and rigidity.
 They appear more traditionally masculine than thin lines.
-Thick, bold lines are used to draw focus and create emphasis where they appear.
+Thick, bold lines are used to draw focus and emphasize where they appear.

 Curved lines, on the other hand, offer more energy and dynamism.
 Curved lines are visibly flexible and can communicate agility and reactivity.
-If you’re looking to convey grace and fluidity, curved lines are a great choice.
+Curve lines are a great choice if you’re looking to convey grace and fluidity.

 The stronger the curve, the higher the energy the line will communicate.
 Softer curves are more calming to look at.